Chameleon Care

 What to do First….

-You will also need to determine your size.
-A full grown male panther chameleon should be kept in a 2x2x4 or a 36x18x36.
-You can always go bigger too!
 You can start your chameleon off in an adult cage right off the bat or you can start it in a smaller enclosure and upgrade as it matures.

 | Mesh | Hybrid | Glass/ fully enclosed |